btaba/blog/_posts/2016-04-03-sinkhorn-knopp.markdown

 comments: True
 ---

 Do you need a non-negative square matrix converted to a doubly stochastic matrix?
 That is, you want all rows and columns to sum to one?
 Well here's a package just for that!
-I had the function lying around for a deep learning project I was working on at Columbia, and I thought it'd be a great opportunity to learn how to publish to PyPi!
+I had the function lying around for a project I was working on at Columbia, and I thought it'd be a great opportunity to learn how to publish to PyPi!

 It uses the Sinkhorn-Knopp algorithm, which iteratively normalizes the rows and columns of a matrix to 1, until the matrix is doubly stochastic ([Sinkhorn, Knopp 1967][sinkhorn_knopp_ref]).
 It is guaranteed to converge for a non-negative square matrix $A$ if $A \neq 0$, and if $A$ has total support.
 Matrix $A$ has total support if every positive element of $A$ lies on a positive diagonal.
 And a positive diagonal of a matrix is defined as, for any permutation of $\sigma = \\{1,\dots,N\\}$, the sequence $$\{ a_{1,\sigma(1)},\dots, a_{N,\sigma(N)} \}$$ where all elements are positive (non-zero in this case).